 - Overdenture on implants connected with a bar

-The number and positioning of dental implants varies depending upon which type of prosthesis (removable or fixed) is recommended.
+The number and positioning of dental implants vary depending upon which type of prosthesis (removable or fixed) is recommended.

-Drs.
-Gallez, Nguyen and Poulos perform in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
-Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia
+Dr. Gallez and Dr. Nguyen perform in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip, or tibia